Herredm1/MoneySpent/README.md

 2. Total amout of money spent
 3. The address you and how many times you ordered to that address

+F.A.Q:

-Can I see your data?
-No, I dont know how to do that.
+Q: Can I see your data?
+A: No, I dont know how to do that.